PortlandAssembly/The-project/INSTALL.md

-# React-Redux-Flask #
+# Installing The Project for local development

-Boilerplate application for a Flask JWT Backend and a React/Redux Front-End with Material UI.
+This application is based on a boilerplate application for a Flask JWT Backend and a React/Redux Front-End with Material UI.

 * Python 2.7+ or 3.x
 * Pytest